gabe7murphy/phoenix_howto/README.md

 In the phoenix_pipeline directory perform the usual steps to create & activate the virtual environment, then pip install -r requirements.txt.

+### Edit the Config File

+The pipeline will process events on a per-day basis by checking the date fields of the stories in MongoDB.
+To process events for a particular day we need to specify that day in the config file.

+In the file `PHOX_config.ini` :

+`run_date = 20200713`

+NOTE: To process events on the same day they were collected, set the run_date to today's date plus one day.

 ### Do a Test Run of the Pipeline

 ```python pipeline.py```